 In the decades after the war, the ROK experienced political turmoil under autocratic leadership, but developed a vocal civil society that led to strong protests against authoritarian rule.
 Pro-democracy activities intensified in the 1980s and the ROK began the transition to what is now a vibrant, democratic system.
 U.S.-ROK ties are based on common values of democracy, human rights, and the rule of law.

-The United States and the ROK share a long history of friendship and cooperation based on mutual trust, shared values of democracy, human rights, and the rule of law, common strategic interests, and an enduring friendship.
+The United States and the ROK share a long history of cooperation based on mutual trust, shared values of democracy, human rights, and the rule of law, common strategic interests, and an enduring friendship.
 The two countries work together to combat regional and global threats and to strengthen their economies.
 The United States has maintained Army, Air Force, Navy, and Marine personnel in the ROK in support of its commitment under the U.S.-ROK Mutual Defense Treaty to help the ROK defend itself against external aggression.
-In 2013, the two countries celebrated the 60th anniversary of the U.S.-ROK Alliance and the 70th anniversary of the outbreak of the Korean War.
-A Combined Forces Command coordinates operations between U.S. units and ROK armed forces.
-The United States and the ROK coordinate closely on the North Korean nuclear issue and the denuclearization of the Korean Peninsula.
+In 2020, the two countries commemorated the 67th anniversary of the U.S.-ROK Alliance and the 70th anniversary of the outbreak of the Korean War.
+A Combined Forces Command coordinates operations between U.S. Forces Korea and ROK armed forces.
+The United States and the ROK continue to coordinate closely on respective engagements with the DPRK, the implementation of sanctions, and inter-Korean cooperation.
 As the ROK’s economy has developed (it joined the OECD in 1996), trade and investment ties have become an increasingly important aspect of the U.S.-ROK relationship, including through implementation of the amended Korea-U.S. Free Trade Agreement (KORUS FTA).

 The emergence of the ROK as a global leader has led to an increasingly dynamic U.S.-ROK.
 Alliance focused on future-oriented partnership opportunities including space, energy, health, climate change, and cyber.
 The United States and ROK renewed in 2015 the Civil Nuclear “123” Agreement and maintain a High-Level Bilateral Commission to address civil nuclear issues of mutual interest.
 Our two countries signed in 2016 a Civil Space Framework Agreement to increase cooperation in civil space exploration and we hold biennial cabinet-level Joint Committee Meetings on science and technology.
 The comprehensive U.S.-ROK Science and Technology Agreement (STA) has facilitated mutually beneficial scientific cooperation.
-The ROK is an active partner on efforts combat illegal, unregulated, and unreported fishing, and is working to establish a World Fisheries University.
+The ROK is an active partner on efforts to combat illegal, unregulated, and unreported fishing, and has established a World Fisheries University.

-People-to-people ties between the United States and the ROK have never been stronger are strong.
-The ROK is a top three origin country in absolute terms (and first per capita) as a source of international students attending U.S. colleges and universities.
+People-to-people ties between the United States and the ROK are a central pillar of our multifaceted relationship.
+The ROK is third in absolute terms (and first per capita) as a source of international students attending U.S. colleges and universities.
 Educational exchanges include a vibrant Fulbright exchange program as well as the Work, English Study, and Travel (WEST) program that gives a diverse group of Korean students the opportunity to learn more about the United States.

-Underscoring the strength of the U.S.-ROK alliance, President Moon’s first overseas trip after his inauguration was to the United States in June 2017.
-In November 2017, President Trump became the first U.S. president to make a state visit to the Republic of Korea by a U.S. President in 25 years, although previous presidents Obama, Bush, and Clinton all made several non-state visits to the ROK during that period.
+Underscoring the strength of the U.S.-ROK Alliance, President Moon’s first overseas trip after his May 2017 inauguration was to the United States in June 2017.
+In November 2017, President Trump became the first U.S. president to make a state visit to the Republic of Korea in 25 years, although previous presidents Obama, Bush, and Clinton all made several non-state visits to the ROK during that period.

 U.S. Assistance to the Republic of Korea